 Supercar drivers confront each other during the FIA World Rallycross Championship.
-The FIA European Championships have distinct titles for drivers in the Supercar, and Super1600 categories, while the RX2 category accompanies the World RX on some circuits.
+The FIA European Championships have distinct titles for drivers in the Supercars, and Euro Supercars categories.

 Each leg of the FIA World Rallycross Championship includes practice sessions, four series of qualification, two semi-finals and one final.